 Chateau Pavie and Chateau Angelus could both be elevated to Premiers Grands Crus Classe A status!
 Keep in mind, part of what goes into having an estate worthy of that rarified level of Classification is the quality of the reception area.
 Have you seen all the construction that has been taking place at Chateau Angelus and Chateau Pavie?
 Plus the quality of both wines has been remarkably consistent of the past 20 years.
 While it’s of no merit to many people, the elevation of Chateau Pavie would be a feather in the hat of Robert Parker, as he has remained the number one supporter of the efforts that Gerard Perse has put into Chateau Pavie.
-Other critics have lambasted the wines of Pavie, but Parker has remained steadfast.
+Other critics have lambasted the wines of Pavie, but Robert Parker has remained steadfast.

 “Premier Grand Cru Classé” status should be awarded to some wineries.
 Their level of quality over the past 15 years has been very high.
 Before we start with who should be elevated, who deserves to be downgraded?
 While I do not expect any estate to be demoted from “Premier Grand Cru Classé, based on the quality of the wines produced over the past 15 years.
 As well as their selling price, Trotte Vieille and Magdelaine do not produce wine at the level of the other members of the club.
 While Beausejour Duffau made what could be contenders of wine of the vintage for St. Emilion in 2009 and 2010, they have been an underperformer since 1990.
-The same can be said for Belair Monage.
+The same can be said for Belair Monange.
 It’s a difficult call for both estates.
 If the judgment truly reflects the past 15 vintages, there’s an issue.
 But the wines produced since Nicolas Thienpont and Stephane Derenoncourt at Beausejour Duffau joined the winemaking team have been nothing short of stellar.
-Chateau Belair Monage since 2008, following the change in management to Ets Moueix have also shown marked improvement.
+Chateau Belair Monange since 2008, following the change in management to Ets Moueix have also shown marked improvement.

 Who should or could be elevated to “Premier Grand Cru Classé”?